domo-domino-desu/toc-20260824-zh/README.md

 You can download [the book](https://joshua.smcvt.edu/computation/book.pdf) and [the answers](https://joshua.smcvt.edu/computation/answers.pdf).

+You can also get a paper copy from Amazon.
+See the homepage.

 ## Status

-This is version 1.0.
-I have used it in class from 2018 through 2022.
+This is version 1.10.
+I have used it in class from 2018 through 2022 and a couple of other people have used it in their class.
+I have uploaded a version to Amazon.